verimake-team/SparkRoad-FPGA/README.md

   It is compatible with the micro:bit and is a perfect fit for breadboards.
   The heart of the SparkRoad board is a EG4S20NG88 FPGA from Anlogic.

-## start with sparkroad
+## Quickstart
-Ubuntu 16.4:

 	git clone https://github.com/verimake-team/SparkRoad-FPGA.git
 	cd SparkRoad-FPGA

+If you have compiled a complete [toolchain for riscv](https://github.com/riscv/riscv-tools) Please skip the following commands.
+###Ubuntu 16.4:
 For well-known reasons, we provide a mirror of toolchain for a pure `rv32i` here。

 	链接：https://pan.baidu.com/s/160Iu03p4NvlcNUw18_msDQ
 	提取码：fv59

-If you have compiled a complete [toolchain for riscv](https://github.com/riscv/riscv-tools) Please skip the following commands.
 Make sure the mirror above is in the directory `/SparkRoad-FPGA`.Then the following commands will build the RISC-V GNU toolchain and libraries for a pure RV32I target, and install it in `/opt/riscv32i`: